-These Mexican Meatballs are a spicy, low carb appetizer that is perfect for any party!
+These Mexican Meatballs are a spicy, low carb appetizer that makes the perfect bite-size appetizer for Cinco de Mayo parties!
+Low carb meatballs with a Tex-Mex flavor.

 This Mexican Meatballs recipe is one I came up a few years ago.
 They are little bites of spicy, cheesy, low carb goodness and they make a great appetizer for parties.
 They would go great with a margarita and some chips and salsa at your upcoming Cinco de Myo party.